amarasovic/amarasovic.github.io/contact/index.md

     * CS 6350 – Machine Learning
     * CS 6353 – Deep Learning
     * CS 6340 – Natural Language Processing
+    * CS 6140 – Data Mining
     * CS 6390 – Information Extraction from Text
     * CS 6355 – Structured Prediction
     * CS 6540 – Human-Computer Interaction
+    * CS 6958 - Visual Recognition
     * CS 6320 – Computer Vision
-    * CS 6140 – Data Mining
+    * CS 6960 – Human-AI Alignment

     Please let me know if you are you taking some of them at the moment.
 Feel free to also note other courses that you find relevant, including courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).
 </details>